Lawsuit: Salisbury Police, Rowan Sheriff's Office tore woman's shoulder during traffic stop - Salisbury Post

 Staff and wire reports

-A federal lawsuit filed by a Georgia woman claims officers from North Carolina used excessive force during a traffic stop in 2019 when they pulled her from the car by her hair and tore her rotator cuff.
+A federal lawsuit filed by a Georgia woman claims officers from Salisbury and Rowan County used excessive force during a traffic stop in 2019 when they pulled her from the car by her hair and tore her rotator cuff.

-The lawsuit filed Wednesday by Stephanie Bottom of Atlanta claims she posed no threat to officers from the Salisbury Police Department and the Rowan County Sheriff’s Office when she was pulled over in May 2019.
+The lawsuit, filed Wednesday in U.S. District Court for North Carolina’s Middle District by Stephanie Bottom of Atlanta, claims she posed no threat to officers from the Salisbury Police Department and the Rowan County Sheriff’s Office when she was pulled over in May 2019.
 But they approached her vehicle with guns drawn and later violated her rights by using excessive force, the lawsuit said.

 Bottom, now 68 years old, is a Black librarian.
 She said she was driving to Raleigh for a funeral in May 2019 when she was pulled over for speeding and failing to heed to blue lights.
+The suit claims she was going 10 mph over the speed limit — 80 mph in a 70 mph zone.

 Bottom said she was listening to music loudly in her car and did not realize she was being pulled over, according to the lawsuit.

-The lawsuit alleges that two officers grabbed Bottom by her arm and her hair, later throwing her out of the vehicle and on to the ground.
+The lawsuit, which requests a jury trial, alleges two officers grabbed Bottom by her arm and her hair, later throwing her out of the vehicle and on to the ground.
 Once on the ground, officers twisted Bottom’s arm behind her back, causing her “shoulder to ‘pop,’ tearing her rotator cuff and causing severe injury,” the lawsuit said.

+A sheriff’s office report from 2019 says the incident occurred at 8:16 p.m. on May 30 near mile marker 74 on Interstate 85.

 A Salisbury police officer involved in the stop “bragged about ‘grabbing a handful of dreads,’ and said ‘at that point she earned it,'” the lawsuit said, citing footage from the officer’s body camera.